danieljrmay/backdrop-rpm/README.md

 This project provides a RPM package of Backdrop.

 **Please do not use this RPM package in production — it requires more testing!**

+**Some of this README is out of date and will be updated shortly!**

 ## Installation ##